 There are two main grounds for divorce that you can use in California.
 The state is a no-fault state.
 Therefore, you have a right to file for divorce on the grounds of irreconcilable differences.
 You may also divorce your spouse if he or she has been rendered legally incapacitated and unable to make decisions.

 Mandatory Waiting Period After Service

-Many states have a waiting period that the plaintiff must wait before he or she can receive a judgment for divorce.
+Many states have a waiting period that the plaintiff must wait before receiving a judgment for divorce.
 The waiting period in California is six months after someone has served the divorce papers to their spouse.

 The purpose of this is to provide additional time for the couple to determine whether they actually want to proceed with the divorce.
-In some cases, this “cool-off” period can change the couple’s mind or reinforce their decision regarding divorce.
+In some cases, this “cool-off” period can change the couple’s mind or reinforce their divorce decision.